bizz84/flutter-tips-and-tricks/tips/0013-responsive-flutter-card-layout-with-sizedbox-center/index.md

 # Responsive Flutter layout with SizedBox & Center

-How do you create a Flutter card layout that grows horizontally up to a given width, then remains fixed at that width just like in this example?
+How do you create a Flutter card layout that grows horizontally up to a given width and then remains fixed at that width, like in this example?

 ![](014_centered-layout.gif)